 A number of quantum-based methods for computing and cryptography rely on the control and measurement of single photons.
 In current research applications, the focus is on characterizing the fundamental quantum nature of single photon sources and absolute counting accuracy is not important.
 This changes when these applications cross the threshold to commercial applications.
 In this case, the counting efficiency of single photon detectors becomes an important performance metric.

-Single photon detector is also relevant for applications where small light signals have to be measured accurately i.e. in astronomy or biological analysis.
-This project will also address the need for calibration in these areas.
+The current version of our calibration facility targets users in the telecom range.
+Single photon detectors are however also relevant at other part of the light spectrum.
+Visible light applications where small light signals have to be measured accurately i.e. in astronomy or biological analysis can also benefit from traceable calibration of detector sensitivity.
+For this purpose, we are developing new versions of the light source to address the need for calibration in these areas.